Hadamard-Hitchcock decompositions: identifiability and computation: Rank-1 permutations

 Observe that \cref{lemma:rank1_a} states that for \emph{every} maximal rank-$1$ permutation $\rho$ of a generic admissible vector $\ba\in\Bbbk^R$ with $\rho({\bf1})=1$, the ${\bf1}$-cross of $\rho(\ba)$ is the same set of numbers.

-Now that we know how to identify the entries of a generic admissible $\ba \in \Bbbk^R$ that are mapped into the $\bf 1$-cross by all of its maximal rank-$1$ permutations, we need to understand the partition of such elements into the directions of the cross to reconstruct the whole rank-$1$ tensor as explained in \cref{rmk:char_rank1}.
+Now that we {characterized} the entries of a generic admissible $\ba \in \Bbbk^R$ that are mapped into the $\bf 1$-cross by all of its maximal rank-$1$ permutations, we need to understand the partition of such elements into the directions of the cross to reconstruct the whole rank-$1$ tensor {via} \cref{rmk:char_rank1}.
 The next result provides a criterion to determine which elements are mapped to the same direction in the cross.

 \begin{lemma} Let $\ba \in \Bbbk^R$ be a generic admissible vector and let $\rho$ be any of its maximal rank-$1$ permutations with $\rho(1)=(1,\ldots,1)$.
 Let $\tensor{A} = \rho(\ba) \in \Bbbk^{r_1\times\cdots\times r_m}$.
 Then, for any $2 \le i \neq j \le R$, the elements $a_i$ and $a_j$ belong to the same direction $h$ of the $\mathbf{1}$-cross of $\tensor{A}$ if and only if the minors $m_{i,j,k} \in \Var{M}(\ba)$ do not vanish for any $k \neq i,j$.
 Equivalently, for $a_i,a_j\in\Var{C}_{\bf1}(\tensor{A})\setminus\{a_1\}$ we have